adnxy/react-native-keyboard-experience/README.md

-# react-native-keyboard-experience
+# keyboard-experience

-Seamless and animated keyboard avoiding view for iOS and Android.
+[React Native] Seamless and animated keyboard avoiding view for iOS and Android.

 ## DEMO